racoltdev/raColTest/README.md

 ### Build
 A test suite must be built according to a particular schema that the test runner expects to encounter.
 The included build system is capable of functioning with many other C or C++ projects. <br />
 <br />
-To use your own build system, any test code should be put in a directory at project root called "test".
-Each file in test should be compiled into it's own executable, each of which should be placed in a directory at project root called "testbin".<br />
+To use your own build system, any test code should be put in a directory at project root called `test/`.
+Each file in `test/` should be compiled into it's own executable, each of which should be placed in a directory at project root called `testbin/`. <br />
 <br />

 ### Writing tests
-Each test file should be placed in a directory called "test" at project root.
-They should each have a main function with the signature `int main(int argc, char** argv)`. argv is used internally to track the name of the test file. <br />
+Each test file should be placed in a directory called `test/` at project root.
+They should each have a main function with the signature `int main(int argc, char** argv)`. `argv` is used internally to track the name of the test file. <br />
 <br />
 All test files must `#include lib_raColTest/macros.h` and every test must call `TEST()`, `ASSERT()`, and `END_TEST` in that order.
 Each test must be headed with `TEST(test_name)`, which declares needed variables and opens an exception safe testing environment.
 Next, write any needed test code.
 Following this, `ASSERT(conditional, description)`, which determines if the test has passed or failed based off of the conditional it is given, and logs test data.
 Any destructor code you may need should follow.
 Finally, a test is finalized with `END_TEST`.
 It is also important to note that all code between `TEST()` and `END_TEST` is within a local scope.
 Any values you would like to access outside of a test must be declared prior to opening the `TEST()` block. <br />
 <br />